codesqueak/SYWTWAM/README.md

 As you all know, writing a  microservice is a trivial task.
 Yeah!
 I'll rephrase that.
 Writing a trivial example microservice that never gets deployed in a live environment is a trival task.

-This project demonstrates a set of possible technologies (1) working together to build and deploy a **real** microservice.
-As the project proceeds, this list will change, technologies will be substituted and I will change things in the light of experience.
+This project sets out to demonstrate a group of possible technologies (1) working together to build and deploy a **real** microservice.
+As the project proceeds, this list will change, technologies will be substituted and I will modofy things in the light of experience.

 (1) Only one example of each.
 I'm not doing every tool, framework and language in existence.
 Life is too short to ~~follow new Node.js frameworks~~ try every possible combination.

 To give you an idea of the problem, this is my basic list of things to get to grips with to build a **real** microservice.
 This is aimed at building Java applications for an AWS environment.